 “I’m pleased to be running Communicate with Confidence sessions at BCU.
 By hosting the sessions on campus, we are offering an environment that is more relaxed and less clinical-feeling than a health setting.
 My hope is that, over time, we will get to a point where we can offer group therapy as working with somebody else really helps with the motivation to do exercises.
 Through the therapy sessions, I want to give people a safe space and encouragement to find their new voice.”

-The new Communicate with Confidence sessions take place on Wednesdays at our City South Campus.
+The Communicate with Confidence sessions take place on Wednesdays at our City South Campus - however, since the start of the COVID pandemic, these have now become online sessions.
 MTF trans people are welcome to self-refer.
 The sessions are free and delivered by final year BCU Speech and Language Therapy students, supervised by Carol.
 Anyone interested in attending a session should email Carol Glaister to find out more.
-We are also looking at offering sessions for trans (FTM).
+We are also looking at offering sessions for trans FTM.
 If you would be interested in this, please get in touch with Carol.

 Become a Speech and Language Therapist

 Applications are still open for our BSc (Hons) Speech and Language Therapy